 4. Better mortgage chances – all lenders conduct affordability checks to work out whether you can afford mortgage repayments based on your income and your outgoings.
 If you only put down a small deposit it’s more likely you will fail these checks because you'll need to spend more on your mortgage each month.

-To calculate how much you’ll need to save for your mortgage deposit, there are two things you should consider:
+To calculate how much you’ll need to save for your mortgage deposit in cash terms, there are two things you should consider:

 Start by assuming you would borrow 95% of the property's value.
 If you can't afford the repayments for a loan of that size, you will need to save a bigger deposit.

 Saving for a deposit can seem like a daunting task.
 To give you an idea of how much you'll have to put away each year, we've created a calculator that'll tell you how long it'll take to gather enough money for a deposit.

 Help is at hand if you're struggling to save up a big enough deposit for your first home.
 Why not investigate the following options?

 - Help to Buy equity loan - you put in a deposit of 5%, the government lends you 20% (40% in London), and you get a mortgage to cover the rest

 - Shared ownership - you buy a share of the property (25%-75%) and pay rent on the rest

 - Buy a house with your friends - it's not without its risks but works brilliantly for some